 Hartech built engines (with the same basic design technology but fully complying with the standard regulations) won the BRSCC Boxster Championship and class 1 & 2 (and overall Championship) of the Porsche club Championship (2017 & 2018) also taking the first 3 places in class 1 (2018) all completing a full season at the front and with 100% reliability.
 Different examples of the present oversized engines have been independently tested with positive feedback by 911 & Porsche World (Nov 2018 issue) and private owners alike.

-For those interested in the technical reasons why an oversized engine can provide such benefits in performance, report covering all aspects of tuning, torque, BHP, gear ratios, design and performance will be available in January 2019 and can be e-mailed directly to interested parties - please contact us directly for further information.
+For those interested in the technical reasons why an oversized engine can provide such benefits in performance, a report covering all aspects of tuning, torque, BHP, gear ratios, design and performance will be available soon and can be e-mailed directly to interested parties (please contact us directly for further information).

 We also currently have examples available for road test (by appointment only) by interested parties who already own a suitable donor model.
 In the interests of public safety (and to comply with our insurance cover) tests will have to be accompanied, conducted locally, within local speed limits and intended to demonstrate the improved driveability, flexibility and potential performance while driving, with due regard to other road users and under the strict instructions of our staff.